organicmaps/organicmaps/README.md

 ## Feedback

-Please report bugs and suggestions to [the issue tracker](https://github.com/omapsapp/omapsapp/issues), or by mail to bugs@maps.me.
+Please report bugs and suggestions to [the issue tracker](https://github.com/omapsapp/omapsapp/issues), or by mail to bugs@omaps.app.

 ## Authors and License